HALtheWise/eye-robot-website/_posts/2016-11-11-Sprint-Review-2.markdown

 <!-- Start Writing Below in Markdown -->

 In feedback from our first sprint, we were encouraged to decide a specific application and user experience for the robot.Early in the second sprint, we decided to focus on prospective students using the robot to visit the Olin Library.
-Realizing that the experience would now be about interacting with Olin Students in the library, We made some modifications to our product goals, prioritizing web access and a smooth end user experience over having a VR viewer and immersive experience.
+Realizing that the experience would now be about interacting with Olin Students in the library, We made some modifications to our product goals, prioritizing web access and a smooth end user experience over having a VR viewer and immersive experience - which our last sprint had taught us would be extremely difficult.

 ![Eye Robot Experience]({{ site.baseurl }}/img/eyerobotexperience.png)